 A coin with the plain edge has no devices or lettering on it.
 It may be uneven if a collar is not used to hold the planchet in the coining press.
 If the coining process employs a collar during the striking process, the edge will be smooth and even around the entire circumference of the coin.

 A coin with a reeded edge has a series of evenly placed vertical grooves around the entire circumference of the coin.
-The collar has these grooves milled into it and are imparted onto the edge of the coin during the striking process.
+The collar has these grooves milled into it and is imparted onto the edge of the coin during the striking process.
 Coin collectors in the United States also refer to reeded edge coins as ridged or grooved, while people in the United Kingdom refer to them as milled.

 Lettered edge coins have words or symbols incuse into the edge of the coin.
 These inscriptions may include the date, mint mark, denomination, motto, etc.